HollyStraley/week1/final_version.md

 ## Introduction

 My name is Holly, and I live in Pennsylvania with my husband and our 2 dogs.
-I am currently a student at JHU Carey Business School and work for a large manufacturing company.
-In my free time, I enjoy crafts.
+I am currently a student at JHU Carey Business School and I work for a large manufacturing company.
+In my free time, I enjoy completely craft projects such as making cups and pens.
+I'm also an official on Newburg borough council and have been taking various classes regarding public safety and zoning to better our small community.

 ## Industry Problem: Master Scheduling in Manufacturing